michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 This makes me think that many of the things that we came up with are in the camp of "surprisingly useful obvious truths", which take a deceptively large amount of sweat to discover.
-So I hope you will look upon them tenderly.
+So I hope you will not disdain our offerings.

-I also think we did a pretty good job of refining the problems that we were working on.
+I also think we did a good job of refining the problems that we were working on.
 We changed tack fairly frequently, and were fairly responsive to new evidence as we got it (with a lot of soul-searching along the way).
 I think we were guilty both of stopping things too early and of stopping things too late, but it could have been worse.

+One thing that we found surprising was just how easy it was to make *some* progress, and say some things that had not obviously been said before.
+Even after spending a couple of years reading and talking about these problems, I still think that a lot of what we did was fairly original (of course, we might just have missed things!).
+I think the moral is that there are still uncharted areas to investigate, and if you're in early then even amateurs like ourselves can make progress.

 ### Team cohesion

-We worked very well together.
+Richard and I worked very well together.
 I found that team cohesion and work habits made a huge amount of difference - GTP has been by far my most extensive and successful project to date.

-I think we also did the right think keeping the team small.
+I think we also did the right thing keeping the team to just the two of us.
 I don't think we'd have been much more productive with more people, and we were able to keep scheduling to a minimum and be fairly spontaneous about meeting people.

-### Doing something in a relatively uncharted space

-One thing that we found surprising was just how *easy* it was to make some progress, and say some things that nobody appeared to have said before.
-I think the moral is that there are still uncharted wilds to conquer, and if you're in early then even amateurs like ourselves can make progress.

 ### Unexpected useful outcomes